 Penises have been the subject of fascination for ages— since they are essential part of a human body.
 Ancient cultures had very different ideas about what constitutes an ideal penis, and sculptors reflected this in their work.

 The ancient Greeks believed that small penises were ideal.

 The ancient Greeks believed that small penises were ideal.
-Back then, they associated large penises with being violent and irrational.
-Smaller penises, on the other hand, were more associated with beauty and wisdom in ancient Greece and many other cultures at that time.
+Back then, they associated large penises with being barbaric and irrational.
+Smaller penises, on the other hand, were more associated with beauty and wisdom in ancient Greece.

 The beauty of the foreskin